Nhuseyinozen/Runner/README.md

  -Game audio platform created.

-- In-game purchasing system has been made.
+-In-game purchasing system has been made.

  -Menu system has been installed.
 Customization, market, settings and in-game purchases.